About me: Interest in people, my work, life, immigration, commitment, areas of interest, fees

 I am a Licensed Marriage and Family Therapist LMFT 106458.

 I accept insurance for UC Berkeley students through UC Berkeley SHIP and for some grocery store employees through HMC Healthworks at this time.
-Other than this I do not accept insurance but can provide you with superbills so that you may try to claim Out of Network benefits from your insurance provider.
+Other than this I do not accept insurance but can provide you with superbills so that you may claim Out of Network benefits from your insurance provider.
 My fees are affordable, and are in keeping with my skills and the standards for this area.
 I also have a sliding scale, and some low fee slots for those in need.
-I do not charge for our first consultation meeting.
 Please get in touch via email or phone.